Joseph Ekemu: Jail sentences

 Ekemu along with David Kamwada, his personal assistant were jailed for two years at the Luzira prison over Shs113 million theft meant for Teso people who had lost their cattle during the insurgency of 1987 to 1990, the money was to compensate the Teso people.
 Other convictions were on five counts amongst which is the forgery of a Greenland Bank account opening form and the sentence was on money belonging to a foreigner, Suresh Ghelan.

 In 2002, he completed the two-year jail sentence.
 He was the first high-ranking Uganda government official to be convicted over fraud.

-In 2018, he pleaded with the then Speaker Rt.Hon Rebecca Alitwala Kadaga for financial assistance saying it would be fair if former legislators are supported.He added former legislators should also be included if it comes to political activities.
-This was after about 1000 former legislators from the first Parliament in 1962 to the 6th Parliament were elderly and didd not have clear sources of income despite them having served the country as members of Parliament.
+In 2018, he pleaded with the then Speaker Rt.Hon Rebecca Alitwala Kadaga for financial assistance saying it would be fair if former legislators were supported.
+He added former legislators should also be included if it comes to political activities.
+This was after about 1000 former legislators from the first Parliament in 1962 to the 6th Parliament were elderly and did not have clear sources of income despite them having served the country as members of Parliament.